 Made in the small Spanish fishing town of Vilanova, just outside the city of Barcelona, Gin Mare epitomises the Mediterranean spirit.
+Crammed with local Mediterranean botanicals and positively singing a pretty little sunshine ditty, it’s a true mark of luxury, with rich oils filling the cheeks and sending the drinker on something of an adventure.

-Having dealt in wine and spirit deals since 1835, the Ribot family’s first foray into gin began in the 1940’s when Manuel Giro Sr launched GIN MG, now one of Spain’s biggest selling gins.
+Having dealt in wine and spirit deals since 1835, the Ribot family’s first foray into Gin began in the 1940’s when Manuel Giro Sr launched GIN MG, now one of Spain’s biggest selling gins.
 With this juggernaut firmly established, grandsons Mark and Manuel Jr wanted to assert their own ideas and create a new type of gin, inspired by the Mediterranean climate and using locally sourced botanicals.

 After much debate, tasting and tinkering, perhaps even a word with the big man whilst distilling, who knows… the brothers chose arbequina olives as their local botanical.
 Due to the low yield of arbequina olives when juiced, up to 15kgs of olives have to be used per distillation batch.
 They also add citrus, cardamom and coriander along with thyme, basil, rosemary and juniper berries.
 The latter are grown on the family’s land and have an unusually soft skin.